ralfebert/swiftui-garden/Animations/Animating value changes.md

 }
 ```

-c) Apply the animated view modifiers selectively using `.animation` with a view content block (this will prevent the animation being applied to other Views like in example b):
+c) Apply the animated view modifiers selectively inside a view-modifiying-block using `.animation {}`:

 ```swift
 // » SwiftUI Garden